-Bringing the myth and magic back to mead
+Bringing the myth and magic back to mead and beer brewing

 Illustration of yeast-bearing totem stick by Michael Startzman, Adventure Illustrator